J Idioms

 - crowded, full

-The train that we took this morning was jam-packed with people.
+The train this morning was jam-packed with people.

-- brighten up something, add more noise/movement/color to something
+- to brighten up something, to add more noise or movement or color to something

-They jazzed up the community center for the party tonight.
+They jazzed up the community center for the party last night.

 Jekyll and Hyde